Policies

 Attendance

 Your active participation will be required to pass the class.
-I don’t take roll, but there is a pretty strong correlation between doing well, preparing, and engaging in classroom interaction.
+And there are points attached.
 If you miss class, it is your responsibility to find out what has been covered, get notes from other students, or find out whether there were any announcements.
 While for parts of the course there will be online lecture material, actual discussions we have in class will vary—you might look at it as the difference between seeing a movie, and reading a review of it.
 In matters of unavoidable absences, advance notice is always a good idea.

 For athletes, artists, musicians, etc.: If you’re going to be missing class because of university-sponsored travel over the course of the term, please provide me with the information/dates when you receive it.